tdiprima/ML-Python-Projects/tensorflow-js/TensorFlowjs.md

 });
 ```

-In this updated code, we use a loop to generate an identity matrix as the input xs tensor, and an array of consecutive numbers as the output ys tensor.
-We then train the model on this data, and finally use another loop to generate an input tensor of all zeros to make a prediction, which we print to the console.
+In this updated code, we use a loop to generate an **identity matrix** as the **input** `xs` tensor, and an array of **consecutive numbers** as the **output** `ys` tensor.

+We then train the model on this data, and finally use another loop to generate an **input tensor of all zeros to make a prediction**, which we print to the console.

-Note that because this example uses the tfjs-node package, you'll need to run this code using Node.js rather than a browser.
+Note that because this example uses the `tfjs-node` package, you'll need to run this code using Node.js rather than a browser.

 ## Tensorflow / Node